-Contributions you make to your 401(k) plan can reduce your tax liability at the end of the year as well as your tax withholding each pay period.
-However, you do not actually take a tax deduction on your income tax return for your 401(k) plan contributions.
+The contributions you make to your 401(k) plan can reduce your tax liability at the end of the year as well as your tax withholding each pay period.
+However, you don’t actually take a tax deduction on your income tax return for your 401(k) plan contributions.
 This is because you receive the benefit of a tax deduction every time you make a contribution with pre-tax dollars.

 Contributions to Your 401(k)

 The 401(k) plan contributions you elect to make come directly out of your salary.
 Since the contributions are made with pre-tax dollars, your employer does not include these amounts in your taxable income for the year.
 At the end of the year, when you receive your W-2 form that shows your earnings, you will notice that your wages subject to federal income tax are lower because of your 401(k) plan contributions.